Future of nuclear

 VTT is a member of the European Sustainable Nuclear Industry Initiative (ESNII) for Gen IV nuclear reactors.
 We offer computational tools and services to support parts of the engineering and safety analysis related to novel reactor concepts.
 Moreover, our material research capabilities enable the effective study of factors that limit service life (e.g. oxidation, stress corrosion, high temperature creep and fatigue) in demanding environments, like supercritical water.

 Involvement in the fusion reactor research

 VTT has a wide variety of competences relevant for fusion reactors, e.g. plasma physics, material characterization and performance, measurement technologies and remote handling.
-The ROViR centre of VTT and TUT houses a full-scale mock-up of the ITER divertor, which is used for the development and testing of remote handling systems, and we are also a part of the neutral beam remote handling project as well.
-We can help you become involved in ITER tender notifications.
+The ROViR centre of VTT and Tampere University houses a full-scale mock-up of the ITER divertor, which is used for the development and testing of remote handling systems, and we are also a part of the neutral beam remote handling project as well.
+ITER has plenty of opportunities for e.g. engineering and manufacturing companies, and we can help you become involved in ITER tender notifications.